FinOps Center

 Agent Bill

 You've claimed $47,200 in MAP credits month-to-date against a $52,000 projection.
 The gap is 3 resources in PENDING_TAG state in the Platform portfolio — $4,800 in daily eligible spend that isn't accruing.
 Two are Cloud Engineer–assigned tasks opened today.
-The third was tagged yesterday but the Pipeline hasn't confirmed it yet — it will resolve tonight.
+The third was tagged yesterday but the pipeline hasn't confirmed it yet — it will resolve tonight.

 CFM Scoreboard signal